 Having a central role on Asbury’s campus for more than a century, the first “missionary rally” was held November 14-16, 1908.
 While the name has changed over the years, the purpose remains the same—to promote and encourage year-round engagement of a “Great Commission lifestyle” on our campus, in our community, and around the world.
-We host missionaries and mission agencies which represent both domestic and international ministries, so Asbury students can be inspired and challenged to be “Great Commission Christians!”

 The Great Commission Congress is committed to…